martyr-deepin/arch-deepin/README.md

         Server = http://anorien.csc.warwick.ac.uk/mirrors/download.opensuse.org/repositories/home:/metakcahura:/arch-deepin/Arch_Extra/$arch

-  - There are conflicting files when updating to dde-daemon-20141201.b14fbe0
+  - Report package downgrading warning when updating

-    I'm afraid we have to remove the conflicting files manually:

-        sudo rm /usr/share/personalization/thumbnail/autogen/*.png
+    Packages version format have been adjusted for that we do not use source git repositories right now.
+To fix this problem, just run `pacman -Syuu`.

-  - How to report debugging information of deepin?
+  - How to collect debug logs?

-    Just use journalctl, for example, the following command will print all deepin related log messages since boot:
+    Just use journalctl, for example, the following command will print all Deepin related syslog messages since boot:

        journalctl -b | grep -i 'deepin'

+    For xsession errors, Xorg logs in `~/.xsession.erros` and `/var/log/Xorg.0.log` will be very helpful for developers.

   - Why network in deepin-control-center not working?

-    LinuxDeepin manage network through NetworkManager, so don't forget to start it,
+    Deepin manage network through NetworkManager, so don't forget to start it,

         sudo systemctl start NetworkManager